smiles724/GGNN_Meets_PLM/README.md

 ## References
 <a id="1">[1]</a>
-Lin, Zeming, et al. "Evolutionary-scale prediction of atomic level protein structure with a language model." bioRxiv (2022).
+Lin, Zeming, et al. "Evolutionary-scale prediction of atomic-level protein structure with a language model." bioRxiv (2022).
 <a id="2">[2]</a>
 Elnaggar, Ahmed, et al. "ProtTrans: towards cracking the language of Life's code through self-supervised deep learning and high performance computing." arXiv preprint arXiv:2007.06225 (2020).
 <a id="3">[3]</a>